Gerry Robinson: Television

-Robinson's first foray into broadcasting was a revival of the BBC's Troubleshooter show, originally fronted by Sir John Harvey-Jones in the early 1990s.
-Titled I'll Show Them Who's Boss and co-produced by the Open University, in 2004, he went into struggling businesses to try to turn them around with advice and mentoring.
+Robinson's first foray into broadcasting was I'll Show Them Who's Boss, co-produced by the BBC and the Open University in 2003.
+Robinson went into struggling businesses to try to turn them around with advice and mentoring.
+It was similar to the BBC's Troubleshooter show, presented by Sir John Harvey-Jones in the early 1990s.

-In January 2007, following a similar format, he presented a three-part series, Can Gerry Robinson Fix the NHS? as he attempted to reduce waiting lists at Rotherham General Hospital.
+In January 2007, following a similar format, Robinson presented a three-part series, Can Gerry Robinson Fix the NHS? as he attempted to reduce waiting lists at Rotherham General Hospital.
 He returned a year later for a sequel, Can Gerry Robinson Fix the NHS?
 One Year On.
 In December 2009, Robinson presented Can Gerry Robinson Fix Dementia Care Homes?.

 In June 2009, he presented a special edition of The Money Programme entitled Gerry Robinson's Car Crash investigating the history and future of the British motor industry.
 He regularly appeared on British TV as a celebrity businessman.
 In July 2009, he started a TV series called Gerry's Big Decision, in which he reviewed struggling companies to decide whether it was worth investing his own money to save them.

 From 14 January – 18 February 2011 he presented BBC2 show Can't Take It with You, which helped people to write their wills.